-The entire project would be inspected during the work period, Fall of 2023 through 2024.
+The entire project would be inspected during the work period, fall 2023 through fall 2024.
 A follow-up treatment may occur after the initial treatment.
 Additional monitoring for follow-up treatment would be conducted as necessary.
 A vendor scorecard would be used to document formal inspections and would be filed with the contracting officer.